 Scott Altman is an expert in jurisprudence, property and family law.
-In his role as professor at USC Law, he teaches Family Law, Property, Jurisprudence and Community Property.
-He joined the USC Law faculty in 1988, served as associate dean from 1995 to 2006 and as vice dean from 2007 to 2016.
+In his role as professor at USC Gould School of Law, he teaches Family Law, Property, Jurisprudence and Community Property.
+He joined the USC Gould faculty in 1988, served as associate dean from 1995 to 2006 and as vice dean from 2007 to 2016.

-Dean Altman earned his bachelor’s degree from the University of Wisconsin, Madison, and a J.D., cum laude, from Harvard Law School, where he served as developments chair for the Harvard Law Review.
+Altman earned his BA’s degree from the University of Wisconsin, Madison, and a JD, cum laude, from Harvard Law School, where he served as developments chair for the Harvard Law Review.
 He was a clerk to Judge Dorothy Nelson of the 9th U.S. Circuit Court of Appeals from 1987 to 1988, and he joined the USC Law faculty as assistant professor in 1988.
 He was named the Virginia S. and Fred H. Bice Professor of Law in 1997.

 Articles and Book Chapters

-- "The Pursuit of Intimacy and Parental Rights," in The Routledge Companion to Philosophy of Law (Andrei Marmor, ed., Routledge, 2012). - (SSRN)
+- "The Pursuit of Intimacy and Parental Rights," in The Routledge Companion to Philosophy of Law (Andrei Marmor, ed., Routledge, 2012). - (PDF)

 - "A Theory of Child Support," 17 Int’l J.L.
 Pol’y & Fam.
 173 (2003). - (Hein)